GururajPAthani/EmbeddedEdgeDemo/README.md

-That's a fantastic idea\!
-You overcame several tricky hurdles involving Docker, k3s's use of containerd, and container lifecycle management.

 Here is the complete, consolidated, **working summary** of all the necessary steps, from writing the C code to achieving a stable, running DDS application orchestrated by k3s.

 -----